-Attention: The process of installing a new operating system deletes all the data on your internal storage drive, including the data that were stored in a hidden folder.
+- It is recommended that you update your operating system through official channels.
+Any unofficial update might cause security risks. - The process of installing a new operating system deletes all the data on your internal storage drive, including the data that were stored in a hidden folder.

-To install the Windows 10 operating system, do the following:
+To install a Windows 10 operating system, do the following: